Julia Brownley: 2014

 Brownley was narrowly reelected over Republican state Assemblyman Jeff Gorell in the general election.
 She is a member of the Democratic Congressional Campaign Committee's Frontline Program, which is designed to help protect vulnerable Democratic incumbents.
-After Republican candidates garnered over 50% of the vote in the June blanket primary, the Cook Political Report changed the rating of the race from "Leans Democratic" to "Toss-up."
+After Republican candidates garnered over 50% of the vote in the June blanket primary, the Cook Political Report changed the rating of the race from "Leans Democratic" to "Toss-up".
 The race did become close, making for closer scrutiny of the results.
 Initial results showed Brownley winning 51% to 49%, with about 4,000 votes separating the candidates.

 Political positions

 Brownley supports the DREAM Act, the Affordable Care Act, and same-sex marriage.
 She has advocated increased insurance company regulation, job training funds, toxic cleanup, and increased public education funding.
 Since her election to Congress, Brownley has voted with the Democratic Party 93% of the time.
 On November 19, 2015, she voted for HR 4038, legislation that would effectively halt the resettlement of refugees from Syria and Iraq to the United States.

-As of November 2022, Brownley had voted in line with Joe Biden's stated position 100% of the time.